 - Signed statement: The teen can bring a notarized, signed statement from one of his or her parents or guardians indicating consent for the teen to be issued a passport.
 The teen must also provide a photocopy of that parent's identification.
 The photocopy must include the front and back of the document and cannot be enlarged.
 It must be printed on 8 1/2" X 11" paper.

-4. Ensure You Have Proper Identification
+4. Ensure Parents Have Proper Identification

-- Valid driver's license or other government-issued ID document (if the ID is from a different state, additional identification is required)
+- Valid driver's license or other government-issued ID (if the ID is from a different state, additional identification is required)

 - Valid U.S. passport (it's okay if it's expired as long as it is otherwise valid and not damaged)